volodymyrprokopyuk/kotlin-sdp/README.md

 - [**Mediator**](src/main/kotlin/org/vld/sdp/behavioral/Mediator.kt)
 [(usage)](src/test/kotlin/org/vld/sdp/behavioral/MediatorTest.kt)<br/>
 **What**.
 Mediator defines an object that encapsulates how a set of other objects interact.
-Mediator promotes loose coupling between the colleagues<br/>
+Mediator promotes loose coupling between collaborators<br/>
 **How**.
 The `Colleague`s interact with each other through the `Mediator` interface without having any references to each other.
 The `Mediator` object has references to every `Colleague` and interacts with a `Colleague` through a common `Colleague`